data-forge/data-forge-ts/docs/guide.md

 	// Get a range of rows starting at row index 10 and ending at (but not including) row index 20. console.log(df.between(10, 20).toString());

 As you explore a data set you may want to understand what data types you are working with.
-You can use the `detectTypes` function to produce a new data frame with information on the data types in the dataframe you are exploring:
+You can use the `detectTypes` function to produce a new dataframe with information on the data types in the dataframe you are exploring:

 	// Create a data frame with details of the types from the source data frame. var typesDf = df.detectTypes();
 	console.log(typesDf.toString());

-For example, here is the output with data from Yahoo:
+For example, here is the output with some stock market data:

 	__index__  		  Type    Frequency  Column
 	----------------  ------  ---------  ---------